Updates

 Support That Doesn’t Work

 This isn’t a resource problem.
 Pika has raised $135 million.
-They chose to put that money into model development, not into customer operations.
+They chose to put that money into model development, not customer operations.
 You can disagree with that choice.
 But it is a choice, and it should inform yours.

 The Cancel Button That Doesn’t Exist

 I want to be precise about this because some people assume I mean “hard to find.”
 I don’t.
 There is no cancel subscription button in Pika Labs’ account interface.
 Not hidden behind a settings toggle.
 Not buried in a dropdown.
 Not a small grey link at the bottom of a page.
 It doesn’t exist.
-To stop billing, you go to the pricing page and downgrade to Basic.
-That’s the only exit.
-I know because I spent fifteen minutes looking for any other option and accepted there wasn’t one.

 โ›”